ultratendency/kafka-ldap-integration/README.md

 ./gradlew clean build shadowJar -x test
 ```

-The result is `build/libs/kafka-ldap-integration-<version>.jar`, which contains the authentication and authorization classes, along with all of their dependencies.
+The result is `build/libs/kafka-ldap-integration-<version>.jar`, which contains the authentication classes, along with all of their dependencies.

 **N.B.** This jar must be added to the classpath for the Kafka broker.
 The easist way to do that is to copy the jar into the directory `$KAFKA_HOME/libs`.